What does Dylan mean?

-Dylan \d(y)-lan\ as a boy's name (also used as girl's name Dylan), is pronounced DIL-an, DUL-an.
+Dylan [dy-lan] as a boys' name (also used less widely as girls' name Dylan) is pronounced DIL-an, DUL-an.
 It is of Welsh origin, and the meaning of Dylan is "son of the sea".
 Mythology: a legendary Welsh hero.
 Modern use is probably homage to poet Dylan Thomas.
 Catherine Zeta-Jones, who is Welsh, chose this name for her son with Michael Douglas.
 Some of the variants are more closely related to the homonym Dillon.
 Singer Bob Dylan; actor Dylan McDermott.

 Related boy name: Taylan.